lerodic/comicrawl/readme.md

 export type SupportedSource = "Bato" | "WeebCentral" | "NewSource";
 ```

-2. You need to map any and all origins that you want to associate with your new crawler to that very crawler.
+2. You must link all desired origins to your new crawler.
    You can do that by expanding the `SOURCE_MAP` constant located in `src/config/constants.ts` by adding a new key/value pair to `sourceMap` as outlined below.

 ```ts